BrenoFariasdaSilva/Worked-Example-Miner/README.md

    - Using these datasets, we determine the most similar solved questions for each unsolved question and auto-recommend changes based on the similarity of those questions.

 2. Enhancing Code Solutions:
-   - We study the use of tools like ChatGPT and Github Copilot to improve students' code solutions when they are stuck.
+   - We study the use of tools like ChatGPT and GitHub Copilot to improve students' code solutions when they are stuck.
    - Currently, we utilize CK to generate Code Metrics for repositories like Apache Commons-lang and Jabref.
-   - We employ PyDriller to traverse the commits tree in the repository and run CK for every commit hash it is in.
+   - We employ PyDriller to traverse the commit tree in the repository and run CK for every commit hash it is in.
    - This allows us to gather code metrics such as CBO, CBOModified, WMC, RFC, and others to create graphics depicting the metrics evolution of specific classes or methods within the repository.

 3. Analyzing Code Evolution: